Tragic History of Wallace’s Life in Bay Port

 The Locally Famous Sweet Dreams Inn

 The Sweet Dreams Inn was a specialized bed-and-breakfast where guests hope to experience the proximity of these friendly ghosts.
-Guest have reported that doors open and close, beds and chairs are moved.
+Guests have reported that doors open and close, beds and chairs are moved.
 Some report that they feel being touched and hear voices and footfalls where nobody has been.
 One event that was caught on a cell phone video was that of an “orb” flying through one of the guest bedrooms.
 At times guests are unnerved by the experience and leave in the middle of the night.
-The owner described the events in the inn as those of a haunted house which appealed to those seeking a supernatural experience.
+The owner described the events in the inn as those of a haunted house that appealed to those seeking a supernatural experience.

 “Been there several times and have experienced activity first hand: footsteps, voices.
 Just because one person doesn’t have an experience doesn’t mean it never happens.”